 Updating a constitution can be tedious.
 Associations Forum works with associations to draft a clear, practical and compliant constitution that will likely be approved by the members at a General Meeting of members.

-Associations Forum also offers Constitution Reviews free of charge for Silver and Gold members.
+Associations Forum also offers Constitution Reviews free of charge for Gold members.

 Find out more >>